jhftss/jhftss.github.io/_posts/2023-10-15-The-Nightmare-of-Apple-OTA-Update.md

 ---
 layout: post
-title: The Nightmare of Apple's OTA Update: Bypassing the Signature Verification and Pwning the Kernel
+title: The Nightmare of Apple's OTA Update&#58; Bypassing the Signature Verification and Pwning the Kernel

 ---